sheaffej/sheaffej.github.io/r2b2/conversion/roboclaw-and-base.md

 It seems to be a side effect of how Docker routes network traffic through iptables (although admittedly I don't fully understand why it doesn't work).
 I even tried running all containers with `--network host` on the same host but the simple ROS2 publisher and subscriber nodes could not communicate with each other when in separate containers on the same host.

 There has been some discussion about how this could be done, but it involved very complex customization of the Docker networking environment, which I believe at that point it negates the isolation I'm getting by using Docker in the first place.
-Instead, I should simply run the nodes natively on the host and forget Docker altogether.
+In that case, I should simply run the nodes natively on the host and forget Docker altogether.

 But I do want to use Docker since it gives me a brand new and clean environment each time the container starts.
 It saves me a LOT of time compared to trying to figure out what change I made days or weeks ago to the host's environment which is now causing some problem with my nodes.